HIV: How does HIV invade my cells?

 The ARV medicine that block this process are called integrase inhibitors, abbreviated to INIs or INSTIs.

-6. The infected T-helper cell then produces more HIV proteins that are used to produce more HIV particles inside the cell.
+6. The infected T-helper cell produces more HIV proteins used to produce more HIV particles inside the cell.

 The ARV medicine that block this process are called protease inhibitors.